IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2020-10-25-HappyDusherra.md

 ---
 layout: post
 title: Happy Dusherra 2020!
-snippet: May this festival marks the beginning of Covid-19
+snippet: May this festival marks the end of Covid-19
 comments: false
 ---